biojs/biojs3/README.md

 * [Polymer and Web Components change everything you know about Web development](https://www.youtube.com/watch?v=8OJ7ih8EE7s) by Eric Bidelman (@ebidel)
 * [A future called Web Components](https://vimeo.com/97308701) by Zeno Rocha (@zenorocha)

-## Heavy development and brainstorming is happening here  - you are very welcomed to help us

 How to help?
 ------------

+Currently there is development and brainstorming is happening at github.com/biojs/biojs3

-* you have an idea, proposal -> open an issue
+* If you have an idea, proposal -> don’t hesitate to open an issue
-* you want to port your (or a) component to polymer -> go for it & discuss your progress with us here :)
+* IF you want to port your (or a) component to polymer -> go for it & discuss your progress with us here :)
-* have a look at our [roadmap](https://github.com/biojs/biojs3/wiki) (at the wiki) & get inspired
+* H ave a look at our [roadmap](https://github.com/biojs/biojs3/wiki) (at the wiki) & get inspired
-* you haven't found a task yet, browse through the open issues or ping us on [gitter](https://gitter.im/biojs/biojs)
+* If you haven't found a task yet, browse through the open issues or ping us on [gitter](https://gitter.im/biojs/biojs)